dionyziz/ting/etc/spec/SPECIFICATION.md

 *Image: The chat screen*

 The top bar is located at the top and takes up the whole screen horizontally.
 On the top left, it has the text "ting".
+On mobile, there is no top bar.

 Below it, the screen is split in two areas vertically.
 The left area contains the recent list and the right area is split horizontally in two smaller areas.